 Chiropractors, D.C. – chiropractic practice originated slightly after osteopathic medicine with a similar philosophy toward health.
 After the Flexner report, however, osteopathic medicine took more of an initiative to reform its medical education while the chiropractic cohort did not and they were heavily persecuted for this.
 According to the ACA, “Chiropractic is a health care profession that focuses on disorders of the musculoskeletal system and the nervous system, and the effects of these disorders on general health” with diagnosis through imaging studies and physical exam, and treatment via spinal manipulation techniques, corrective exercises, and lifestyle medicine.
 Legal verbiage in many states allow DCs to practice beyond this, ordering and interpreting lab work and managing unrelated disorders with supplements and nutrition advice.
 There are great DCs, average DCs, and not-so-great DCs.

-Education: the doctorate degree level involves 3.3 to 4 years of graduate school covering the basic sciences and clinical education/experience with a primary focus on evaluation and diagnosis of the neuromusculoskeletal system with lesser coursework in other body systems for a total average of 4,200 hours of classroom, laboratory, and clinical internships.
+Education: the doctorate degree level involves 3.3 to 4 years of graduate school covering the basic sciences and clinical education/experience with a primary focus on evaluation and diagnosis of the neuromusculoskeletal system with lesser coursework in other body systems.
+There is no residency or post-graduate training to my knowledge.

 For a less colorful summation of these programs you can read the INM’s post on the same topic.
 Resources used for my information include: jaoa.org, palmer.edu, ifm.org, osteopathic.org, aacom.org, aafp.org